About King Mojo Records

 one single on all trade publication's Top 100 singles charts.

-one could have imagined.
+would soon be resolved in a way no one could have imagined.

 office and in our social life, it was as essential as gin to a martini.
 Everyone did